SilkRose/Pony/stories/metal-magic/metal-magic.md

 Magnet waved to the ponies and they waved back.

 The group continued on and followed the lower belt.
-The higher one turned away as the lower one rose [RAISE IS TRANSITIVE] in the air like the one before it.
+The higher one turned away as the lower one rose in the air like the one before it.

 Iron brought them to a very similar-looking setup.
 The belt rose above two more belts and the metal dropped down.
 This time, however, the magic aura was already active.